Arnold Coster

 Arnold Coster (born Arnold Schiedam, 1976, Netherlands) is a Dutch mountaineer.

 Educated as a mechanical engineer, he became intensely involved with climbing at a young age when he started climbing in the Alps.
 He moved to Nepal in 2003 to follow his passion of mountaineering.

 Coster has summited 5 of the 14 peaks above 8000m.
 In 2010 he became the first person from the Netherlands to summit Makalu (8481 m).

-Arnold Coster is currently living full time in Kathmandu, Nepal.
-He is married to fellow mountaineer Maya Sherpa.